Paris Travel Guide: Insider Tips from a Real Parisian

 The Eiffel Tower

-The Eiffel Tower is the most iconic landmark in Paris.
+The Eiffel Tower is the most iconic monument in Paris.
 I first visited the Eiffel Tower as a child, but I still return from time to time when friends visit me in Paris.
 And watching it sparkle at night—for five minutes every hour on the hour—never loses its magic.
-It’s a breathtaking sight that always reminds me why this landmark is so special.
-Whether you admire it from the Champ de Mars or go to the top, this iconic structure is a must-see.
-Offering breathtaking views of the city from its observation decks, it’s an unforgettable experience.
+It’s such an amazing sight that never fails to remind me just how special this landmark is!
+Whether you’re admiring it from the Champ de Mars or taking a trip to the top, it’s a must-see.
+The views of the city from the observation decks are simply unforgettable—such a fun experience!

-The best times to go are early in the morning or late in the evening to avoid large crowds, especially during peak tourist seasons.
-To avoid long lines, book your tickets online in advance or choose a guided tour with priority access.
+The most enjoyable times to visit are in the early morning or late evening when the crowds are smaller.
+Another solution to avoid long lines is to book your tickets online or choose a guided tour with priority access.
 But for a more adventurous approach, challenge yourself by climbing the 327 steps to the first floor, followed by 347 more to the second!
 Alternatively, for a luxurious experience, reserve a table at Le Jules Verne, the renowned two-star restaurant on the second floor, where you can enjoy gourmet cuisine with breathtaking views.

 Notre-Dame Cathedral